ucd-dare/eidrive.github.io/README.md

 </table>

-### Transmission latency and errors
+### Communication latency and errors
-EI-Drive has great flexibility to simply apply transmission latency and errors to any perception processes, allowing the researches across both communication and autonomous driving.
-The transmission latency and errors not only impair the performance of cooperative perception, but also have negtive influence to the behavior of the ego vehicle.
+EI-Drive has great flexibility to simply apply communication latency and errors to any perception processes, allowing the researches across both communication and autonomous driving.
+The communication latency and errors not only impair the performance of cooperative perception, but also have negtive influence to the behavior of the ego vehicle.

 <table style="border-collapse: collapse; width: 100%;">
   <tr style="border: none;">